Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/expression.rst

 As the first job in this workflow, the expression processing step implements a streaming executable:

-* defines the parameters to query the catalogue which, in this case is the start and end time (time of interest) of the MERIS Level 1 products.
+* Defines the parameters to query the catalogue which, in this case is the start and end time (time of interest) of the MERIS Level 1 products.
-* stages-in the input Envisat MERIS Level 1 products
+* Stages-in the input Envisat MERIS Level 1 products
-* invokes the ESA BEAM Toolbox BandMaths Operator to apply the provided band arithmetic expression to all input MERIS Level 1 products covering the time of interest
+* Invokes the ESA BEAM Toolbox BandMaths Operator to apply the provided band arithmetic expression to all input MERIS Level 1 products covering the time of interest
-* stages-out the results in a distributed file system as inputs to the next processing step
+* Stages-out the results in a distributed file system as inputs to the next processing step

 The job template includes the path to the streaming executable.